KiandaBPM/KiandaBPM.github.io/form-designer.md

 Like the cascading dropdown discussed above several other advanced scenarios can be easily configured in Kianda.
 Here is a short-list:

 - **Repeating section** - A repeating section can be created by adding a **panel** to a table field.
-This table can be configured to include a single column made of the panel that itself will include the repeating fields of your repeating section
+This table can be configured to include a single column made of the panel that itself will include the repeating fields of your repeating section.
-- **Capture of media** - Kianda enables mobile users to directly capture pictures, video or audio just like a native application
+- **Capture of media** - Kianda enables mobile users to directly capture pictures, video or audio just like a native application.
 -  **Background save** - By making use of PWA principles (Progressive Web Application) Kianda allows the ability to perform background operations.
-This is useful when for example a mobile user picks-up their phone perform a quick action and places it back in his pocket.
-Operations will continue in the background allowing all data to be captured
+This is useful when, for example, a mobile user picks-up their phone to perform a quick action and places it back in his pocket.
+Operations will continue in the background allowing all data to be captured.
-- **Image annotation** - Kianda allows for image annotation online or offline
+- **Image annotation** - Kianda allows for image annotation online or offline.
 - **Multi-column / row layout** - Making multi-column responsive interfaces is quite easy.
-Simply add 2 panels into a form that only use half of the screen (6 columns) then add fields inside panels and you have a multiple column layout.
-Adding a panel using 12 columns gives you a row
+Simply add two panels into a form that only use half of the screen (6 columns) then add fields inside panels and you have a multiple column layouts.
+Adding a panel using 12 columns gives you a row.
-- **Form tab colour and icon** - Form tabs can be quickly customised to display their icons or tab colours, it is also possible to define custom colours for selected and completed form tabs
+- **Form tab colour and icon** - Form tabs can be quickly customised to display their icons or tab colours, it is also possible to define custom colours for selected and completed form tabs.
-- **Hide form tab and left nav** - This is self-explanatory, yes you can hide the default navigation elements
+- **Hide form tab and left nav** - This is self-explanatory, yes you can hide the default navigation elements.